Keio University

 As for the methods to eliminate discrimination, two major pillars are presented.

-The first pillar is to prohibit administrative organs, such as the national government, and private business operators from engaging in unfair discriminatory treatment of persons with disabilities.
-The second pillar is to require administrative organs (as a legal obligation) and private business operators (as an obligation to make efforts) to provide "reasonable accommodation" to persons with disabilities.
-I will explain each pillar below.
+The first pillar is to prohibit administrative organs such as the state and private business operators from engaging in unfair discriminatory treatment of persons with disabilities.
+The second pillar is to require administrative organs as a legal obligation, and private business operators as an obligation to make efforts, to provide "reasonable accommodation" to persons with disabilities.
+I would like to explain each pillar below.

 (3) Prohibition of Unfair Discriminatory Treatment